SeregPie/DearImage/README.md

 `.constructor(context)`

-Creates a new instance of PaperDuck.
+Creates a new instance of `PaperDuck`.

 | argument | description |
 | ---: | :--- |